David-Inkheart/platypus/README.md

-# NoGReTsFs - NodeJS GraphQL React TypeScript Fullstack Application Template
+# NoGReTsFs
+### NodeJS, GraphQL, React, TypeScript, Fullstack,Application Template

 ## Description
 This is a template for a fullstack application using NodeJS, GraphQL, React, TypeScript, and PostgreSQL.
 It is intended to be used as a starting point for a new project.